mikestefanello/pagoda/README.md

     }

     msg.Success(fmt.Sprintf("Your message was: %s", input.Message))

+    return redirect.New(ctx).
+        Route(routenames.Home).
+        Go()
 }
 ```

 #### Inline validation

 The `Submission` makes inline validation easier because it will store all validation errors in a map, keyed by the form struct field name.
 It also contains helper methods that the provided form [components](#components), such as `TextareaField` shown in the example above, use to automatically provide classes and error messages.
-The example form above will have inline validation without doing anything other than what is shown.
+The example form above will have inline validation without requiring anything other than what is shown above.

 While [validator](https://github.com/go-playground/validator) is a great package that is used to validate based on struct tags, the downside is that the messaging, by default, is not very human-readable or easy to override.
 Within `Submission.setErrorMessages()` the validation errors are converted to more readable messages based on the tag that failed validation.
 Only a few tags are provided as an example, so be sure to expand on that as needed.